UCLComputerScience/COMP0016_2020_21_Team22/README.md

 # ControlAR

-An application that allows you to visualise data coming from IoT devices in AR and also control IoT devices in AR.
+A mobile application that allows you to visualise data coming from IoT devices in AR and also control IoT devices in AR.

 ## Deployment Manual